arparn/arparn/README.md

 ### Hey, I'am Artur-Aleksander Pärnoja! 🖐🏻 👨🏻‍💻

+I am Fullstack Software Engineer and Key Manager. 💻 🔐

+I have experience in building eSIM Consumer Infrastructure in accordance with GSMA IoT Specification. 📱 🌎

-I am a third-year student of computer science at Tallinn University of Technology. 🏛 👨🏻‍🎓
+I have a bachelors’s degree in informatics at Tallinn University of Technology. 🏛 👨🏻‍🎓

 I speak Russian, Estonian and English. 🌍

-I have experience in web development (front-end and back-end). 💻

-I have experience in working with: Java ☕, Python 🐍, PHP 🐘, Spring 🍃, Laravel 🈵, Angular 🅰, Vue.js 🔰, Node.js 🟩, JavaScript 🟨, TypeScript 🟦, HTML 🟧, CSS 🟦,
+I have experience in working with: Java ☕, Python 🐍, PHP 🐘, PostgreSQL 🐘, Spring Boot 🍃, Laravel 🈵, Angular 🅰, Vue.js 🔰, Node.js 🟩, JavaScript 🟨, TypeScript 🟦, HTML 🟧, CSS 🟦, Git 🟥, Bootstrap 🆒.
-Git 🟥.

 I am a hardworking and responsible person.
 I like doing sports and travelling. 💪🏻 ✈